geopandas/geopandas/README.md

 ![Example 1](doc/source/gallery/test.png)

-Some geographic operations return normal pandas object.
+Some geographic operations return normal pandas objects.
 The `area` property of a `GeoSeries` will return a `pandas.Series` containing the area of each item in the `GeoSeries`:

     >>> print(g.area)
     0    0.5